Named A Baker’s Dozen 2018: The 13 Best Books for Family Literacy

 Chosen as one of the Best Children’s Picture Books of the Year (2017) by Kirkus Reviews

 Meet Trio, the runt of the litter, born with only three legs, but very much the little cat that could.
-Written and illustrated by Andrew Wisnewski, this is one fetching little kitten whose infirmity didn’t stop him from pouncing, sneaking, and jumping like any other feline.
+Written and illustrated by Andrea Wisnewski, this is one fetching little kitten whose infirmity didn’t stop him from pouncing, sneaking, and jumping like any other feline.
 Trio especially loves playing with the eleven chickens that share the garage and garden, and he is game to try all their activities: digging up bugs, rolling in the dust, and even laying eggs.
 The latter requires real effort, especially making it up into the nesting box, but once he figures it out, he returns to it faithfully every day.
 And his persistence pays off!
 One day, an egg starts hatching beneath him.
 Little does he know, the chick that pops out will become his best friend.
 This is a story about diversity, overcoming obstacles, and ultimately, acceptance.
 The story is delightful and the brightly colored linocut illustrations endearing, sure to charm adults, children, cats and chickens alike.